St. Vincent’s Center for Children with Disabilities in Haiti

 • the United States, as well as Britain and France, refused to recognize Haiti as an independent nation, and forced a trade embargo against the new country?

-• because of segregation in the United States, a group of African-Americans came to Haiti and established the Episcopal Church?
+• because of segregation in the United States, a group of African-Americans came to Haiti and established The Episcopal Church?

 • Haiti finally got relief from the embargo and recognition as an independent country by agreeing to pay France 150 million gold francs in compensation for the "stolen property" taken from the French landowners who were thrown out by their own slaves?
 It took Haiti from 1804 to 1947 to pay off that debt.